eabg/django-ftp-deploy/docs/installation.rst

             ...
           )

 #.
 Synchronize your database.
-It is highly recommended you use `south <https://pypi.python.org/pypi/South/>`_ migration tool for future development purposes
+It is highly recommended you use `south <https://pypi.python.org/pypi/South/>`_ migration tool

    .. code-block:: python